davidryan59/ji-rcn/README.md

 ## Constructors for JInterval

-Two types of constructors are available: shorthand constructors taking parameters in separate arguments, and the general constructor which takes all parameters inside one argument which is an object.
+Two types of constructors are available: shorthand constructors taking parameters in separate arguments, and the general constructor which takes all parameters inside one argument which is an object:

 ### Shorthand constructors
 ``` js